Self-Sufficient Kids

 If you’re interested in giving your kids a full tutorial about how different fabrics should be treated, check out this list.

-Step #2: Sort laundry
+Step #2: Sort laundry by colors

 Maybe, like most people, you think this step can be ignored.
 Or maybe you know it shouldn’t be ignored but you’re happy living in denial.